arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 - `parser` and `syntax_tree` are external dependencies, so not universally applicable — chances are they're already a transitive dependency in your project

-I definitely did not see it all on first sight.
+I definitely did not see it all at first sight.
 Here are the implementations I would not recommend.

 ### False hopes for checksum free from formatting

 In core Ruby there is `RubyVM::AbstractSyntaxTree` [module](https://ruby-doc.org/core-trunk/RubyVM/AbstractSyntaxTree.html), which provides methods to parse Ruby code into abstract syntax trees.
-Unfortunately the output includes line and column information, making it unfit for checksumming independent of source formatting.
-Thus it is not better in any aspect then hexdigest on plain source code.
+Unfortunately, the output includes line and column information, making it unfit for checksumming independent of source formatting.
+Thus it is not better in any aspect than hexdigest on plain source code.

 ```ruby
 # spec/models/user_spec.rb